 Over the past few decades, China has undergone a substantial change in diet that’s seen many people move away from the traditional diet of grains and vegies to a more processed one that includes greater amounts of meats, snacks and energy-dense foods.
 At the same time, egg consumption has also been steadily increasing.
 From 1991 to 2009, the number of people eating eggs in China nearly doubled.

 While the association between eating eggs and diabetes is often debated, this study aimed to assess people’s long-term egg consumption of eggs and their risk of developing diabetes.

 “What we discovered was that higher long-term egg consumption [greater than 38 grams per day] increased the risk of diabetes among Chinese adults by approximately 25 percent,” says Dr Li.
-“Furthermore, adults who regularly ate a lot of eggs [over 50 grams, equivalent to one egg, per day] had a 60 percent increased risk of diabetes.”
+“Furthermore, adults who regularly ate a lot of eggs [more than 50 grams, equivalent to one egg per day] had a 60 percent increased risk of diabetes.”

-Dr Li says that while these results suggest that higher egg consumption is positively associated with the risk of diabetes, more research is needed to explore the relationships.
+Dr Li says that while these results suggest that higher egg consumption is positively associated with the risk of diabetes, more research is needed to explore the relationship.